westerndigitalcorporation/RISC-V-Linux/README.md

 =======================================================
 The intent of this document is to share the hardware setup and source code build instructions to bring up Fedora 29 GNOME desktop on HiFive Unleased board.
-It is assumed that you know how to setup a RISC-V development environment.
+It is assumed that you know how to set up a RISC-V development environment.
 If not please follow the instructions below using the [freedom-u-sdk](https://github.com/sifive/freedom-u-sdk.git).

 ```